 Get close to your subjects and you can exaggerate perspective, or back out to cram in as much context as possible.
 A wide-angle zoom gives you the best of both worlds, and if you're still building your lens collection it's one of the best Nikon lenses you can get.
 However, whatever kind of lens you’re buying, it always pays to buy a good one.
 The good news is that you don't have to pay over the odds, and many great lenses are available for knock-down prices.

 One thing to bear in mind, however, is that a lens's focal length does depend on the camera you pair it with.
-FX-format (i.e. full frame) lenses can be paired with Nikon cameras with full-frame and APS-C sensors (known as FX and DX cameras), however, the smaller DX sensor will change the angle of light entering the camera and extend its focal length.
-So, a lens that's wide on a full-frame FX camera may not be wide on a DX-format camera.
+FX-format (i.e. full frame) lenses can be paired with Nikon cameras with full-frame or APS-C sensors (known as FX and DX cameras), however, the smaller APS-C DX sensor will change the angle of light entering the camera and extend its focal length.
+So, a lens that's wide on a full-frame FX camera won't be as wide on a DX-format camera.
 Always check what kind of camera you're using and make your choice accordingly.

 In this guide we've included dedicated FX-format lenses, as well as DX-format lenses designed specifically for APS-C cameras.
 We've also added a wide-angle zoom for the Nikon mirrorless Z-mount system.